 - Automation and Test management tools needed for test execution

 - Figure out a number of open-source as well as commercial tools required, and determine how many users are supported on it and plan accordingly

 - Release management plan with appropriate version history that will make sure test execution for all modification in that release

 - List all risks that you can estimate

 - Give a clear plan to mitigate the risks also a contingency plan

 Step#7 Review and Approvals

-- All these activities are reviewed and sign off by the business team, project management, development team, etc.
+- All these activities are reviewed and signed off by the business team, project management, development team, etc.

-Software release goes through Test Strategy documents time to time to map the progress of testing in the right direction.
+In Software Engineering, software release goes through Test Strategy documents from time to time to map the progress of testing in the right direction.
 When the release date is close many of these activities will be skipped, it is desirable to discuss with team members whether cutting down any particular activity will help for release without any potential risk.